Random-Access-Exomemory/fosscord.py/docs/api.rst

     will return a :class:`Message` object that represents the message before the content was modified.

-    Due to the inherently raw nature of this event, the data parameter coincides with the raw data given by the `gateway <https://discord.com/developers/docs/topics/gateway#message-update>`_.
+    Due to the inherently raw nature of this event, the data parameter coincides with the raw data given by the `gateway <https://dev.fosscord.com/developers/docs/topics/gateway#message-update>`_.

     Since the data payload can be partial, care must be taken when accessing stuff in the dictionary.
     One example of a common case of partial data is when the ``'content'`` key is inaccessible.
-This denotes an "embed" only edit, which is an edit in which only the embeds are updated by the Discord embed server.
+This denotes an "embed" only edit, which is an edit in which only the embeds are updated by the Fosscord embed server.

     This requires :attr:`Intents.messages` to be enabled.